IshanPhadte776/IshanPhadte776/README.md

 -I am an avid reader

 I am currently seeking a Summer Coop job.
-You can contact on [Linkedin] (https://www.linkedin.com/in/ishan-phadte-7b50b2243/)
+You can contact me on [Linkedin] (https://www.linkedin.com/in/ishan-phadte-7b50b2243/)